scylladb/scylla-monitoring/docs/source/start_all.rst

 **-s scylla-target-file** Specify the location of the Scylla target files.
 This file contains the IP addresses of the Scylla nodes.

-**-n node-target-file** Scylla Monitoring collects OS metrics (Disk, network, etc.) using an agent called node_exporter.
-By default, Scylla Monitoring assumes that there is a node_exporter running beside each Scylla node, for situations that this is not the case, for example, Scylla runs inside a container and the relevant metrics are of the host machine, it is possible to specify a target file for the node_exporter agents.
+**-n node-target-file** Scylla Monitoring Stack collects OS metrics (Disk, network, etc.) using an agent called node_exporter.
+By default, Scylla Monitoring Stack assumes that there is a node_exporter running beside each Scylla node, for situations that this is not the case, for example, Scylla runs inside a container and the relevant metrics are of the host machine, it is possible to specify a target file for the node_exporter agents.

 **-N manager target file** Specify the location of the Scylla Manager target file.